Share on ThriftyFunThis page contains the following solutions. Have something to add? Please share your solution!

 I had that same problem, and someone told me to clean it with soap and water, which worked great, but I was on my hands and knees and that was just too much work!
 So then I bought a Shark, the cleaner that cleans with steam, and then mop it all with mop & glow.
 The floors looked like new again!

 I find that mopping with vinegar and water or steam cleaning works very well, but the floor must be thoroughly dried or it will be streaky.
 I tie a towel to my dust mop and dry each section as I clean it.
-Seems like a lot of work, but it's worth it and I only have to do it about three or four times a year.

 I have dull laminate floors.
 I have tried a lot of solutions made for laminate floors which leave it dull and filmy.
 I have heard a solution of vinegar and water works best, but hate the smell.
 Any suggestions?